4 January 2019

 The Osmo Pocket is the latest stabilised camera from Chinese drone maker DJI.
-The new camera is tiny – even smaller than an iPhone – but is built around an electronic gimbal stabiliser like the ones in DJI’s Mavic drones.
-It’s far smaller than the other models in the Osmo range, including the Osmo Mobile which I use with my iPhone.
+This tiny device is built around an electronic gimbal stabiliser like the ones in DJI’s Mavic drones.

-DJI have developed a new phone app – Mimo – which includes ActiveTrack (for tracking and following objects) and FaceTrack (for faces).
+It has a very small built-in colour touchscreen, but it’s best connected to your phone.
+The phone app – Mimo – includes ActiveTrack (for tracking and following objects) and FaceTrack (for faces).
 In selfie mode, FaceTrack will be really useful for vloggers.
-You can also switch to FPV mode which follows tilts and leans to show dynamic movement.
+You can also switch to FPV (first person view) mode, which follows tilts and leans to show dynamic movement.

-The Pocket is designed to be very easy to use, but the Mimo app also has a Pro mode which gives you manual control over exposure and even lets you shoot in a D-Cinelike mode (forthcoming) which offers more scope for colour correction than normal footage.
+The Pocket is designed to be very easy to use, but the Mimo app also has a Pro mode which gives you manual control over exposure.
+If you want to be discreet, but still use the pro settings, the Mimo will retain them when you disconnect your phone.

 The Pocket has a built-in battery (good for up to around 2 hours filming) but you can connect an external power pack.